2 pounds venison, elk, or beef chunks

 2 cups rum or Applejack brandy

-* Suet is firm beef fat.
-Suet can be collected by trimming the hard white fat from steaks and other cuts of beef.
-You can also purchase packages of suet from your local butcher or from the meat department of your local grocery store.
+* Suet is a solid while animal fat.
+The best Suet comes from the fat that grows around the kidneys in cows and sheep.
+You can purchase packages of suet from your local butcher or from the meat department of your local grocery store.
 It then needs to be coarsely grated to make it ready to use.
 It also must be kept refrigerated prior to use and used within a few days of purchase, just like meat.
+You can also substite lard, shortening, butter, or bacon fat.

 Trim fat from meat of your choice.